 In total, 16 bakers lined up over 50 entries, from which the panel of 11 judges presented 9 gold, 18 silver and 7 bronze medals.

-The third Scottish Bread Championships prize-giving was held on the 20th June at the Royal Highland Show.
-The Championships are run by The Royal Highland and Agricultural Society of Scotland in association with Scottish Food Guide and Scotland The Bread.
+The third Scottish Bread Championship prize-giving was held on the 20th June at the Royal Highland Show.
+The Championship is run by The Royal Highland and Agricultural Society of Scotland in association with Scottish Food Guide and Scotland The Bread.

 Andrew Whitley (Scotland The Bread co-founder) moderates the judging panel alongside Wendy Barrie of Scottish Food Guide.
 Andrew began the day with a classroom session for the judges on fair assessment and evaluation of the categories.
 Chris Young sits on the judging panel, joined this year by: